vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 mantra is the same as in first variety.
 The vrata is so called because the man appears to his enemies like ulkā (fire brand) and the woman performer to her co-wives just like

 ulkā.
-Uṣahkāla-The period of five ghatis before sunrise, or 55 ghatis
+Uṣahkāla-The period of five ghaṭis before sunrise, or 55 ghaṭis

 after the preceding sunrise is so called 'Pañca-pañca usahkālaḥ saptapañcāruṇodayaḥı aṣtapañca bhavet prātaḥ